DRAFT: Constitution of the Kingdom of Union Jacks

 1. Military Intelligence employees may not discuss their work with Military Intelligence employees of a different Section to theirs.

-2. Married Military Intelligence employees are permitted to discuss the details of their employment with their partner.
+2. Married Military Intelligence employees are permitted to discuss the details of their employment with their partner; partners may not discuss this information with anybody else.

 7. The Home Office is to use its budget to construct, operate, and maintain Fire Departments.

-1. Fire Deparrtments are to be tasked with fighting fires within their assigned area.
+1. Fire Departments are to be tasked with fighting fires within their assigned area.

-2. No Fire Department is to be assigned an area too large for the Fire Department to handle.
+2. No individual Fire Department is to be assigned an area too large for the Fire Department to handle.
+This is determined by its staffing, vehicles, etc.

 3. Fire Departments are permitted to collaborate with other Fire Departments in cases of dire emergency when such help is required.